 Wilbur Ross Jr., a billionaire investor, is on the list of candidates for positions in the Donald Trump administration.
-Trump has nominated him for Secretary of Commerce, two cabinet-level positions.
+Trump has nominated him for Secretary of Commerce.
+His testimony before the U.S. Senate’s Commerce, Science & Transportation Committee on January 18.

 The 78-year-old Ross, who earned the nickname “King of Bankruptcy” during his time at Rothschild Inc., has supported Donald Trump’s candidacy since June 2016.
 He was not the only one in the running for either position.
 Steven Mnuchin is also on the list, while Linda McMahon has been rumored as a possible Commerce Secretary pick.
 Mnuchin got the Treasure Secretary job.